Skip to main content Skip to page footer

 Our view of the world is always shaped by where we are and what we know.
-To understand globalisation means to recognise correlations, but also contradictions.
-Whether the migration of peoples, colonisation or the world economy of the modern age, the concern is with aspects of the global and globalisation, of networks, relationships and dependencies, both in the positive and negative sense.
+To understand globalization means to recognise correlations, but also contradictions.
+Whether the migration period, colonisation or the world economy of the modern age, the concern is with aspects of the global and globalization, of networks, relationships and dependencies, both in the positive and negative sense.
 In 2025, the GNM turn its focus thematically on Europe’s worldwide interrelations in order to explore historical global connections and their impact up to the present day.

 EXHIBITIONS